MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## May 13, 2020

-Version 400.2005.XXXX fixed a bug introduced in the April 28 release that prevented some model animations from playing on HoloLens.
+Version 400.2005.XXXX of the HoloLens app fixed a bug introduced in the April 28 release that prevented some model animations from playing on HoloLens.
 You don't have to update the Dynamics 365 Guides solution to get this update.

 ## April 28, 2020